 The term ‘sidekick’ was used by gamblers testing their luck at cards in the 1600s.
 It meant an ‘ace in the hole’, or a power card held in reserve.

 A sidekick is not the same as a confidant, or friend, in novel-writing terminology.
-A sidekick is most often employed when the protagonist is isolated or an anti-hero or a maverick.
+They are most often employed when the protagonist is isolated or an anti-hero or a maverick.
 Protagonists, in stories with sidekicks, are often called upon to be heroes, or to be in charge, and they need support.

 [Suggested reading: Nine Ways to Make Readers Care for an Amoral Protagonist]

 We often have characters thrown together in tense situations and they develop a relationship where a sidekick is needed to get a job done.
-A sidekick may have knowledge or skills that the protagonist needs.
-He or she may be able to gather information.
+They may have knowledge or skills that the protagonist needs.
+They may be able to gather information.
 A sidekick’s role is to help the protagonist move the story forward and achieve the story goal.

 3 Reasons Why You Need Sidekicks In Your Novels